 GeoBlue Insurance (contracted by UM system) is the mandatory insurance for students traveling abroad.
 This policy offers fully comprehensive health insurance coverage while traveling abroad.
+This insurance would be your primary insurance while abroad even if you have another insurance policy.
 See our Health Insurance page for the most current policy information.

 In the event of a medical emergency, contact: